Risks and causes of penile cancer

 Other risk factors include smoking and having a weakened immune system.
-Factors that lower risk include being circumcised and taking care over personal hygiene.
+Factors that lower risk include being circumcised and having good personal hygiene.

 You can view and print the quick guides for all the pages in the about penile cancer section.

 Penile cancer is a rare cancer in Western countries.
-Around 550 men are diagnosed each year in the UK.
-That means that only 3 out of every 1,000 cancers diagnosed in men in the UK are penile cancer.
+Around 600 men get diagnosed each year in the UK.
+That means that less than 1 in a 100 of new cancer cases in the UK are penile cancer.
 It is more common in men who live in Asia, Africa or South America.

 The exact cause of penile cancer is not known but there are several risk factors.

-HPV is a common infection and is passed from one person to another by sexual contact.
-Around 8 out of 10 people (80%) in the UK will be infected with the HPV virus at some time during their lifetime.
+HPV is a common infection.
+It gets passed from one person to another by sexual contact.
+Around 8 out of 10 people (80%) in the UK get infected with the HPV virus at some time during their lifetime.
 For most people the virus causes no harm and goes away without treatment.
 But men with human papilloma virus have an increased risk of developing cancer of the penis.
-A number of research studies have tried to establish the link between penile cancer and HPV.
-These studies show that the number of men with penile cancer who have evidence of HPV infection is around 5 out of 10 (47%).
+Some research studies have tried to find the link between penile cancer and HPV.
+Around 5 out of 10 (47%) men with penile cancer have evidence of HPV infection.
 HPV also increases the risk of cervical, anal, vulval and vaginal cancers.

-HPV is commonly called the ‘wart virus’ because some types cause genital warts.
+HPV sometimes gets called the ‘wart virus’ because some types cause genital warts.
 There are over 100 types of HPV and each one has a number.
-The main types of HPV found in men with penile cancer are HPV 16 and 18, although other types may also be related too.
-HPV 16 and 18 do not usually cause genital warts but there is evidence that men with a history of genital warts have an increased risk of penile cancer.
+The main types of HPV found in men with penile cancer are HPV 16 and 18.
+There may be other types too.
+HPV 16 and 18 don't usually cause genital warts.
+There is evidence that men with a history of genital warts have an increased risk of penile cancer.

 Circumcision seems to reduce the risk of HPV infection of the penis.

 Men who smoke may be more likely to develop cancer of the penis.
-There are chemicals that cause cancer (benzyrene) in cigarettes.
-Researchers believe that these may damage the DNA of cells in the penis and increase the risk of developing cancer.
+There are chemicals that cause cancer in cigarettes.
+Researchers believe that the chemicals may damage the DNA of cells in the penis and increase the risk of developing cancer.

-- Men who are circumcised as babies appear to be less likely to develop penile cancer
+- Men who are circumcised as babies appear to be less likely to get penile cancer.

-However, it is important to remember that circumcision is only one risk factor for this type of cancer.
+Remember that not being circumcised is only one risk factor for this type of cancer.
 Other risk factors such as smoking and HPV infection are more important.